All Episodes

 They're sending me hate messages.

-So they're just consumed with this irrational hatred that they're not interested and they can't even conceptualize how logical it is to just ask have an investigation.
+So they're just consumed with this irrational hatred that they're not interested and they can't even conceptualize how logical it is to just have an investigation.

-There there was Russian interference.
+There was Russian interference.

-It was Hillary's dossier and that was used then to acquire FISA warrants the bulk of the information to get Pfizer warrants to spy on a candidate Donald Trump to his transition team and then his presidency.
+And that was used then to acquire FISA warrants, the bulk of the information to get FISA warrants to spy on a candidate, Donald Trump, his transition team, and then his presidency.

 And now, Dr. Linda Lee Tarver, you, like Christina, are going your own way.